Low-Carb No-Egg Breakfast Bake with Sausage and Peppers

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

-Low-Carb No-Egg Breakfast Bake with Sausage and Peppers is a delicious low-carb breakfast without eggs.
+This Sausage and Peppers No-Egg Breakfast is a delicious low-carb breakfast without eggs.

 Ingredients